algolia/algolia-launch-extension/README.md

+**NOTE: This is a Proof of Concept.
+This is not production ready.**

 # Algolia Launch Extension
 The Algolia Launch Extension adds the Algolia Search Insights to the Adobe Launch Platform.
 This extension has two actions, "Click after Search" or "Convert after Search".